simonmichael/hledger/INSTALL.md

 you.
 Tip: blindly reinstalling/upgrading everything in sight probably won't work, it's better to go in small steps and understand the problem, or get help.

+#. **hledger not found ?**
+  If cabal install succeeded but you get a message like "hledger not found" when you run hledger, you should add cabal's bin directory to your PATH environment variable.
+  Eg on unix-like systems, something like:

+      $ echo 'export PATH=$PATH:~/cabal/bin' >> ~/.bash_profile
+      $ source ~/.bash_profile

 #. **Did you cabal update ?**
   If not, `cabal update` and try again.